Hurlford F.C.: End of the club

 The club finished bottom of the league in 1922–23, albeit a handful of fixtures remained unplayed, and the club was more or less level with Solway Star F.C. and a Queen's Park reserve side.
 At the end of the season, the Scottish League resolved to form a third division, and the clubs in the West of Scotland League were all invited; the only two clubs which did not decide to join were the Queen's Park side and Hurlford, who did not reply to the invitation, suggesting the club had wound up at the close of the season.
 The club remained members of the Scottish Football Association until August 1924, when the SFA struck Hurlford from the membership list.

 Colours

 The club's colours were as follows:

-The club played an Ayr Charity Cup tie against Mauchline in February 1885 wearing all white, while Mauchline wore its "old colours of blue and white stripes", suggesting that both clubs were wearing change shirts.
+The club played an Ayr Charity Cup tie against Mauchline in February 1885 wearing all white, while Mauchline wore its "old [as in traditional] colours of blue and white stripes", suggesting that Hurlford was wearing a change kit.